Skip to content

 # here it will be called date-time-server

-# URLs will be of the form http(s)://date-time-server/path
+# the URL will be of type http(s)://date-time-server/path

 define SITE "date-time-server"

-# Add the IP address 127.0.0.1 for the SITE website to c:/windows/system32/drivers/etc/hosts
+# set address IP 127.0.0.1 for site SITE in c:/windows/system32/drivers/etc/hosts

-# HTTP URL
+# URL HTTP

 <VirtualHost *:80>